 I have been looking at getting a different engine-size scooter, and I’d like to get my hands on a used scooter.
 This led me to look into what exactly is considered high mileage to help me get the most bang for my buck.

 In general, scooters or mopeds with over 20,000-30,000 miles are considered high mileage.
-There are stories of those getting 50,000-100,000 before a rebuild is required, but it seems to be the exception instead of the norm.
-Maxi scooters have a higher high mileage limit closer to 50,000 miles.
+There are stories of those getting 50,000-100,000 before a rebuild is required.
+The range is highly dependent on how the scooter is used and cared for.

 You’re likely here, though, because you’d like to know specifically what to look for in regards to mileage to buy a used scooter.
 Just like all things mechanical, there is a big range of how long a scooter will last, and it turns out that maintenance and how it was used will influence the lifespan of your scooter.